 \subsection{The sequential subspace importance sampler}

 We recently proposed to reconstruct low-dimensional PLS-PCE-W models in each level of SIS to improve the tractability of high-dimensional reliability analysis with computationally expensive models \cite{Papaioannou2018b}.
-We term this approach sequential subspace importance sampling or SSIS.
-The efficiency of SIS benefits from surrogate modelling through a considerable reduction of required model evaluations.
+We term this approach sequential subspace IS or SSIS.
+The efficiency of SIS benefits from surrogate modeling through a considerable reduction of required {} model evaluations.
 The PLS-PCE model alone, being a global surrogate model, is a relatively limited tool for reliability analysis.
-Combining it with SIS provides the means to sequentially move the DoE towards relevant regions in the input space and thereby renders difficult reliability problems accessible to surrogate modelling.
-At the $i$-th SSIS level, a new \textit{local} DoE is sampled from the current importance density $h_i$ through a resampling step on the $N$ available samples from $h_i$.
-The new \textit{local} DoE is appended to the \textit{global} DoE comprising earlier designs from levels $1$ through $i-1$.
-Based on the updated \textit{global} DoE, a new PLS-PCE model is constructed and SIS is rerun for $i+1$ levels from $h_0$ to obtain samples for the next \textit{local} DoE.
-Due to this restart, it is sensible to let previously used local DoEs remain in the global DoE such that the $i$-th surrogate model accurately predicts the LSF output along the entire path of samples moving from the nominal distribution $h_0$ to $h_i$.
+Combining it with SIS provides the means to sequentially move the training set towards relevant regions in the input space and thereby renders difficult reliability problems accessible to surrogate modeling.
+At the $i$th SSIS level, a new \textit{local} training set is sampled from the current importance density $h_i$ through a resampling step on the $N$ available samples from $h_i$.
+The new \textit{local} training set is appended to the \textit{global} training set comprising earlier designs from levels $1$ through $i-1$.
+Based on the updated \textit{global} training set, a new PLS-PCE model is constructed and SIS is rerun for $i+1$ levels from $h_0$ to obtain samples for the next \textit{local} training set.
+Due to this restart, it is sensible to let previously used local training sets remain in the global training set such that the $i$th surrogate model accurately predicts the LSF output along the entire path of samples moving from the nominal distribution $h_0$ to $h_i$.
 The restart itself incurs no additional LSF evaluations and serves to stabilize the method: Without restart, the computation of $\sigma_{i+1}$ according to \cref{eq:sigma_i} is based on two different surrogate models: the most recent model constructed in level $i$ appears in the numerator of the sample CoV of the weights and the model constructed in level $i-1$ appears in the denominator.
-These models may however be too different from one another to admit a solution in \cref{eq:sigma_i}, i.e., to achieve the prescribed CoV $\delta_{\text{target}}$ between two subsequent IS densities. \\~\\ In an additional step, before propagating the intermediate importance density to the next level of the SSIS algorithm, we introduce AL. This ensures a prescribed surrogate model accuracy in regions of high probability mass of the current sampling density.
-In turn, this refined surrogate model is used to propagate samples to the next level.
-When the underlying SIS algorithm reaches convergence, a final AL procedure, performed over samples of the final importance density, ensures that the probability of failure is estimated with a surrogate model that captures the failure hypersurface well.
-This approach is termed adaptive sequential subspace importance sampling or ASSIS. \\~\\ Active learning has emerged in the late 1980s as a subfield of machine learning \cite{Settles2009} and was known in the statistical theory of regression as optimal experimental design since the early 1970s \cite{Fedorov1972}.
-At its heart is the idea that supervised learning algorithms can perform better if allowed to choose their training data.
-We consider a 'pool-based sampling' variant of active learning, in which a large pool of unlabeled data points are made available to the algorithm.
-Within SIS, one has $n$ samples from $h_i$ available in the $i$-th level.
-The algorithm then selects $n_{\mathrm{add}}$ points that are labeled (i.e. for which the LSF is evaluated) and added to the DoE based on a measure of information gain.
-This measure typically takes the form of a learning function $\mathcal{L}$ that is maximized over the sample pool to perform selection.
-The learning function employed in the context of SSIS is discussed in \cref{sec:AL}. \\~\\ The probability of failure estimator for SSIS/ASSIS is analogous to \cref{eq:pf_sis} with the difference that SIS is performed with an LSF approximation $\widehat{G}$ that is based on the final surrogate model:
+These models may however be too different from one another to admit a solution in \cref{eq:sigma_i}, i.e., to achieve the prescribed CoV $\delta_{\text{target}}$ between two subsequent IS densities.